Solafune-Inc/solafune-tools/solafune_tools/community_tools/README.md

 2. Develop your tools and put in `solafune_tools/community_tools/<your-tools-name>/`
 3. Add your tools' requirements to the requirements.txt.
 Ensure your tools' dependencies are compatible with the current dependencies in solafune_tools.
 4. Add your tools' unit test to make sure your tools are working as intended.
-5. Add your README.md in your folder tools, describe why you developed your tools, and the impact on data.
+5. Add your README.md in your folder tools, and describe why you developed your tools, and the impact on data.
 Example:

     ```markdown
     # Tools-Name